jcadruvi/SignalRChat/README.md

 UI Notes:

+Remove the connection id string.
+Only send down the ID for security reasons.

 I should change the UI to use Bootstrap.
 The following are some notes:

 1) The chat area should use tabs with pills and badge.
 When you recieve a message the badge should flash read.